Peter Vasely: Military career

 Vasely earned a Bachelor of Science degree in general engineering from the Naval Academy in 1990 and received a commission as an ensign in the United States Navy.
 He volunteered for Basic Underwater Demolition/SEAL training, graduating with BUD/S class 172 in February 1991.
-His first operational assignment was with SEAL Team ONE in at Naval Amphibious Base Coronado.
+His first operational assignment was with SEAL Team One in at Naval Amphibious Base Coronado.

 Following SEAL Tactical Training (STT) and completion of six month probationary period, Vasely received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia also known as "SEAL Trident".
-Vasely served as assistant platoon commander and platoon commander during deployments to Southeast Asia.
+Vasely served as assistant platoon commander and platoon commander during deployments to Southeast Asia with SEAL Team One.
 In 1995, Vasely volunteered for assignment to Naval Special Warfare Development Group in Damneck, Virginia, and completed a specialized selection and training course.
 He then served with the command until 1998, during which he planned, rehearsed and operated during classified operations.
-Vasely served as executive officer with SBU-22 from 1998 to 2000, followed by a tour with Joint Special Operations Command from 2000 to 2002.
+Vasely served as executive officer with Special Boat Unit 22 from 1998 to 2000, followed by a tour with Joint Special Operations Command (JSOC) as an operations officer from 2000 to 2002.
 Vasely returned to Naval Special Warfare Development Group in August 2002 as squadron commander till 2005, completing deployments to Afghanistan during Operation Enduring Freedom.
 He later received an M.S. degree in joint warfighting and strategic studies from the Joint Advanced Warfighting School.

-Vasely's later staff assignments and joint tours include: Operations Officer, Joint Special Operations Command (JSOC), Branch Chief and Operations Officer at Joint Staff/Deputy Director for Special Operations (137-DDSO), Deputy Director for Operations, Director of Operations at JSOC, and Deputy Commanding Officer of Naval Special Warfare Development Group.
-As a captain, Vasely was assigned as Commander, Naval Special Warfare Group Two where he organized, equipped, deployed, and sustained NSW forces in support of Theater Special Operations Commands in AFRICOM, EUCOM, SOUTHCOM, and CENTCOM.
+Vasely's later assignments included as commander of Naval Special Warfare Tactical Development Squadron Two, from 2006 to 2008.
+In that role he had multiple combat deployments during the Iraq War and the War in Afghanistan.
+Vasely was the branch chief and operations officer at the Joint Staff/deputy director for special operations (137-DDSO) from 2009 to 2011.
+As the deputy commanding officer of the Naval Special Warfare Development Group (SEAL Team Six), from 2011 to 2013, he led joint task forces in the Arabian Peninsula and the Horn of Africa region.
+Vasely was then deputy director for Operations at JSOC, and director of operations at JSOC.
+As a captain, he served as the commander of Naval Special Warfare Group Two from 2016 to 2018, where he organized, equipped, deployed, and sustained NSW forces in support of theater special operations commands in AFRICOM, EUCOM, SOUTHCOM, and CENTCOM.
+From 2018 to 2019, Vasely was second-in-command to the deputy commanding general (operations) of U.S. Forces Afghanistan.

-Vasely was assigned to command U.S. Forces Afghanistan Forward in July 2021.
-He was promoted to his current rank on April 1, 2021.
-Vasely oversaw the August 2021 U.S. and international evacuation from Hamid Karzai International Airport in Kabul, Afghanistan.
-In 2022 he was assigned as deputy director for joint training of the Joint Staff.